hpdobrica/digital-garden-public/Meditation.md

 date : 05-04-2022
 ---

 "The beauty and significance of life well lived consists not in the works we leave behind, or in what history has to say about us.
-It comes from the quality of concious experience that infuses our every waking moment, and from the impact we have on others." - Culadasa, [[Book - The Mind Illuminated]]
+It comes from the quality of concious experience that infuses our every waking moment, and from the impact we have on others."

 Meditation is a mental exercise which gives us tools to examine and better understand our minds, our [[Model of Conscious Experience]] and the world around us.